COMMONWEALTH PARTY

 ~anchor for links link~

-Here's a summary of the causes of the high proportion of Congressional incumbent victories and solutions to address the same.
+Here's a summary of the causes of the high proportion of congressional incumbent victories and solutions to address the same.
 Causes: officeholder money advantage, gerrymandering, pork enticements.

 http://en.wikipedia.org/wiki/Congressional_stagnation_in_the_United_States

-This article provides more reasons for Congressional incumbent advantage over challengers - covered travel expenses, compensated campaign time, previous campaign infrastructure.
+This article provides more reasons for congressional incumbent advantage over challengers - covered travel expenses, compensated campaign time, previous campaign infrastructure.

 'While, open-seat candidates (those competing for a seat vacated by a sitting member's retirement or death) did not raise as much as incumbents, the disparity between candidates in particular open-seat races tends to be much less pronounced than it is in incumbent-challenger contests.'